 Originally supplied with a 1-inch wide, 3-step flat-belt pulley with diameters of 5-inches, 4-inches and 3-inches a change was made to a much-superior system using double A-section V-belts - though whether the machine's light-weight construction could handle such an efficient power transmission is open to doubt.
 The miller came without a countershaft as part of the standard equipment, though the makers did offer a particularly well-built assembly with a swinging plate for belt-tension adjustment.
 The miller was approximately 19.5 inches high, 19-inches wide and 21.5-inches front to back.
 Although the weight, according to the catalogue, was 108 lbs., some owners report that it seems rather less and it is entirely possible that the machine was built up using parts sourced from various foundries and machine shops and would, as a consequence, have differed from batch to batch.

-Although a simple device, by the end of its production run it was no bargain - being offered, in 1965, for £69 : 3 : 6d. an amount only £1 : 11 : 6d under that required to purchase a Myford ML7 lathe, an altogether much more complex piece of machinery.
+Although a simple device, by the end of its production run the Pool miller was no bargain - being offered, in 1965, for £69 : 3 : 6d. an amount only £1 : 11 : 6d under that required to purchase a Myford ML7 lathe, an altogether much more complex piece of machinery.

-The Pools millers must, judging by the numbers surviving, have sold in reasonable numbers and should any reader have one that differs from those shown below, the writer would be interested to hear from you.
+The Pools millers must, judging by the considerable number surviving, have sold in reasonable numbers and should any reader have one that differs from those shown below, the writer would be interested to hear from you.